Neural Network Quantisation for Faster Homomorphic Encryption: Post-Training Quantisation (PTQ)

 When $Z \neq 0$, we say the quantisation is asymmetric or affine.
 This quantisation explicitly uses the zero point, often set at $Z=-\alpha\cdot(2^b-1)/(\beta-\alpha)$.
 A second option is a symmetric quantisation, which reduces the overhead of dealing with the zero point by setting it to zero.
 Commonly, the values are mapped to a signed symmetric interval $[\alpha,\beta] = [-2^{b-1}, 2^{b-1}-1]$, although an unsigned interval is also possible.
 Symmetric quantisation is a more limited but easier-to-handle quantisation technique.

 To evaluate the effect of quantisation, we first determined the distribution of the parameters of both MNIST and CIFAR networks, plotted in Figure~\ref{fig_hist}.
 Since both networks possess a symmetric distribution, the mean of the values is zero, and thus symmetric quantisation is the best candidate to convert the signed real numbers for both networks.
-To determine the ideal scale factor for the weights, three candidates are tested:
+To determine the ideal scale factor for the weights, three candidates are tested.

 The first scale factor $S = 1/(2^{b-1}-1)$ only considers the bit width.
 No account is taken of the size or distribution of the real numbers.
 The second scaling factor $S = \max(|\B{W}|)/(2^{b-1}-1)$ considers the largest absolute value that can be represented in the quantised interval, and extreme values that are outside the quantisation range are quantised to the edges of the quantisation interval.
+The third factor $S = (\beta - \alpha)/(2^{b-1}-1)$, uses the length of the interval.
+This way, the length of the real interval is divided by the length of the quantised interval.
+This form is typically used for asymmetric quantisation.

 To understand the influence of these different scale factors on the network, we build a Python framework that evaluates the effect of post-training quantisation on the accuracy and FIW.
 The framework takes a neural network, converts each of the weights to an integer representation and then executes a neural network inference.
 We process each of the $10\;000$ images in the test set for these experiments to determine the accuracy and FIW.
 The maximum of all individual final integer widths and corresponding accuracies are reported in Table~\ref{tab_ptq}.